 SUPPLEMENTAL TRAINING

 Supplemental training is intended to complement mandatory training courses and provide more detailed information on specific topics.
-The Title IX/DHP Office is responsible for supplemental training related to associated policies and response processes, but various departments across campus also provide supplemental training opportunities that are relevant to sex discrimination, sexual harassment, and sexual violence.
-These topics may include, but are not limited to:
+The Title IX/DHP Office is responsible for supplemental training related to associated policies and response processes, but various departments across campus also provide supplemental training opportunities that are relevant to discrimination, harassment, and sexual violence.
+These topics may include, but are not limited to